gregko/Mini-WebDAV-server-for-Android/README.md

 Decided to resurrect this WebDAV server and make it a part of my app, at least in the DEBUG mode.
 Now I can access these folders, using any WebDAV client.
-On my Windows development host I use the excellent WebDrive product - it mounts the directory exported by the Mini WebDAV server as Windows drive, and I can use the native Windows File Explorer, or command prompt, can view and edit the files as if they were local to my computer.
+On my Windows development host I use the excellent WebDrive product - it mounts the directory exported by the Mini WebDAV server as a Windows virtual drive, and I can use the native Windows File Explorer, or command prompt, can view and edit the files as if they were local to my computer.

 The project contains WdServerLib library module, and a trivial test app.
-The app pulls the library via build.gradle
+The app pulls the library via the build.gradle command:
-command:

     debugImplementation project(':WdServerLib')